 Be brutal about turning off everything and you’ll find a wonderful quiet where you can finally pay attention to what matters.

-10. Use The Pomodoro Technique
+10. Stay Motivated and Focused With The Pomodoro Technique

 I’m ADHD.
 Big time!
 But it wasn’t something that was diagnosed very often back when I was a kid.
 So I’ve had to learn how to focus using little tricks I’ve learned along the way.